devsdenepal/PhantomBlitz/README.md

     open link <link>
     generate wlan profile *
     generate wlan profile <name>
+    start keylogging
 ```
+> To view captured use ```start file server``` for remote file service , the server will be on the client's address
 ## DISCLAIMER:
 This tool is intended for legal and ethical use only.
 The creator of this tool is not responsible for any illegal or unethical use of this tool.